SamuelStreet/SPPP/README.txt

 - Warnings Update:
   - warnings should all appear in a single popup at the end of processing and should be listed off

-- Functionality
+- Possible Errors:
+  - a while ago I had an issue where the arrows seemed to be scaled based on the xdensity and ydensity, but this no longer seems to be the case, either this was inadvertently fixed or is an uncommon error.
-  - Would be good to check over variables section, checked over, but lots needed addressed, same with Euler section
+  - Would be good to check over variables section along with the sections responsible for producing the phase plots just to have checked them over.
+They seem to be working, but good to check.

 - DimensionalA
   - for sure should be able to use 1D and get a nice plot